fpirri/gothings-raspi-install/README.md

 **This project is under construction.**

 Project documentation is sparse and not reliable, owing to the on-going (re-)definition of many secondary aspects of the project.
-Owing to the above, please be aware it may be next-to-impossible to use this repository to make any useful work.
+Owing to the above, please be aware it may be difficult to use this repository to make useful work.

 Anyway, the original work included may be used according to the permissible MIT License.